Poll: Should Trampled be illustrated? Vote Now!

 This story is dark and filled with action, suspense, and some dramatic tidbits.
 Soon to be completed, Trampled also embodies the gradual progression I've taken as a writer in the past year and half since I started the story, and represents a good start in my authorship.
 Rated T for dark themes including blood, lots of fighting, and mild language.

-, in my opinion, somewhat fits Scar's view of his relationship with Mufasa, especially with its cynical and mournful tones.
+This song, in my opinion, somewhat fits Scar's view of his relationship with Mufasa, especially with its cynical and mournful tones.
 It is, obviously, not mine.
 (Thirty Seconds to Mars - Hurricane)

-, in a similar vein, describes Scar's outlook during young adulthood - after the death of his parents, and ultimately when he decides to create the stampede and attempt to murder Mufasa.
+This song, in a similar vein, describes Scar's outlook during young adulthood - after the death of his parents, and ultimately when he decides to create the stampede and attempt to murder Mufasa.
 I don't own the song - Jared Leto does.
 (Thirty Seconds to Mars - Night of the Hunter)

-describes Mufasa's view of events of the story and mostly the view he had of Scar growing up.
+This song describes Mufasa's view of events of the story and mostly the view he had of Scar growing up.
 The hopeful note I think fits Trampled well.
 It belongs to my favorite band, not to me.
 (Three Days Grace - Never Too Late)

-is Nyota's theme song - Nyota being an OC which Trampled readers hold much affection and familiarity towards.
+This one is Nyota's theme song - Nyota being an OC which Trampled readers hold much affection and familiarity towards.
 The lost and forlorn timbre really fits, as well as, of course, the lyrics on memories and letting go.
 Obviously not mine, since LP's got godly music talent and I don't.
 (Linkin Park - Easier to Run)

-embodies the search of the "desert princess" for her missing brother, Kukosa.
+This song embodies the search of the "desert princess" for her missing brother, Kukosa.
 I adore the singer's voice and the lyrics, which aren't mine, since my singing makes deaf peoples' ears bleed.
 True story.
 (Within Temptation - Somewhere)

 The cover contains segments of official artwork copyright to Disney.
 The artistic effects are my own, not to be used without permission.